 Trained volunteers organize sports and play activities for refugee children in the Netherlands

 Photo: Julie Hrudova

+The TeamUp programme encompasses recreational activities carried out by trained volunteer facilitators.
 Each activity has a specific goal related to themes such as dealing with anger and stress.
-The activities work together to provide children with emotional support and a vital sense of stability.
 Participants are able to build the resilience they need to deal with sources of stress such as bullying, anger and fear.

+These activities work together to strengthen the emotional resilience of the children taking part - providing a sense of stability in a chaotic situation.
 This all helps to reduce the likelihood of children developing long-term psychosocial issues - and referral mechanisms are in place for children in need of specialist support.

 TeamUp is currently active in 25 asylum reception centres across the Netherlands - reaching thousands of children.
 The TeamUp methodology is also used to support new arrivals in Dutch schools.
 Activities were launched in 15 schools over the course of 2019 - building on the success of previous years.

 Voices of Children

 Evi made the dangerous voyage across water from Syria to Europe.
 She was forced to travel in a small boat with 50 people.
 “We sat huddled and crammed on the ground," she recalls.
 "Then we had five days of walking without eating and sleeping.”

 Together with her father and eight-year-old sister Evi arrived safely in the Netherlands - but she was forced to leave her mother and two other sisters behind in Syria. ”I do not want to talk about it; I miss Mom,” she says.